himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 #### Managing Icon Files

-Next, lets add a small task that will copy the icons we included with the role, to the user's local icon folder:
+Next, add a small task that will copy the icons we included with the role, to the user's local icon folder:

 ```yaml